Plant Talk 11 Plants for Crafts

-Angelica (Angelica spp.), Bee Balm (Monarda spp.), Bluebeard (Caryopteris spp.), Boneset (Eupatorium perfoliatum), Cardinal Flower (Lobelia cardinalis), Chickory (Cichorium intybus), Clover (Trifolium spp.), Corn (Zea mays), Compass Plant (Silphium spp.), Crown Vetch (Securigera varia syn Coronilla v.), Culver’s Root (Veronicastrum virginicum), Foxtail Millet (Setaria italica), Evening Primrose (Oenothera spp.), Goldenrod (Solidago spp.), Groundnut (Apios spp.), Indian Plantain (Nabalus spp.), Rattlesnake Root, White Lettuce (Prenanthes spp. syn Nabalus), Indian Tobacco (Lobelia inflata), Ironweed (Vernonia noveboracensis), Japanese Knotweed (Polygonum cuspidatum syn.
-Reynoutria japonica), Jewelweed (Impatiens spp.), Joe Pye Weed (Eutrochium spp.), Marigolds (Tagetes spp.), Meadowbeauty (Rhexia spp.), Meadowrue Mexican Sunflower (Tithonia sp.), Monkeyflower (Mimulus ringens), Morninglory (Convolvulus spp.), Nasturtium (Tropaeolum spp.), Passionflower (Passiflora spp.), Phlox spp.
-Rose Gentian (Sabatia spp.), Sochane (Rudbeckia laciniata), Spider Plant (Cleome sp.), Sunflowers (Helianthus spp.), Tickseed (Coreopsis spp.), Tobacco (Nicotiana spp.), Turk’s Cap Lily (Lilium superbum), Wild Carrot (Daucus carota), Wild Lettuce (Lactuca spp.), Windflower (Anemone spp.), Wingstem (Verbesina spp. syn Actinomeris), and Zinnia spp.
+Angelica (Angelica spp.), Bee Balm (Monarda spp.), Bluebeard (Caryopteris spp.), Boneset (Eupatorium perfoliatum), Butterflybush (Buddleja spp.), Canna Lily (Canna spp.), Cardinal Flower (Lobelia cardinalis), Chickory (Cichorium intybus), Clovers (Trifolium spp.), Corn (Zea mays), Compass Plant (Silphium spp.), Crown Vetch (Securigera varia syn Coronilla v.), Culver’s Root (Veronicastrum virginicum), Dodders (Cuscuta spp.), Foxtail Millet (Setaria italica), Evening Primrose (Oenothera spp.), Goldenrods (Solidago spp.), Groundnut (Apios spp.), Indian Plantain (Arnoglossum syn.
+Cacalia spp.), Rattlesnake Root, White Lettuce (Prenanthes spp. syn Nabalus), Indian Tobacco (Lobelia inflata), Ironweed (Vernonia noveboracensis), Japanese Knotweed (Polygonum cuspidatum syn.
+Reynoutria japonica), Jewelweed (Impatiens spp.), Joe Pye Weed (Eutrochium spp.), Marigolds (Tagetes spp.), Meadowbeauty (Rhexia spp.), Mexican Sunflower (Tithonia sp.), Monkeyflower (Mimulus ringens), Morninglory (Convolvulus spp.), Nasturtium (Tropaeolum spp.), Passionflower (Passiflora spp.), Phlox spp.
+Rose Gentian (Sabatia spp.), Sochane (Rudbeckia laciniata), Spider Plant (Cleome sp.), Sunflowers (Helianthus spp.), Tickseeds (Coreopsis spp.), Tobaccos (Nicotiana spp.), Turk’s Cap Lily (Lilium superbum), Wild Carrot (Daucus carota), Wild Lettuce (Lactuca spp.), Willowherb (Chamerion angustifolium), Windflower (Anemone spp.), Wingstem (Verbesina spp. syn Actinomeris), and Zinnia spp.

 Food Ready For Harvest